alexmgrant/reading/staff-engineer/README.md

 Think intentionally about creating opportunities for other engineers you work with to grow their skills and get access to visibility

 Build Relationships early

+For advocacy Remind ourselves what the pain points are that everyone felt that led to the change/meeting/feature/project